Árpád Pusztai: Aftermath

 Pusztai's annual contract at Rowett was not renewed following the incident and he moved back to Hungary.
-He has been giving lectures on his GE potato work and on claimed dangers in general of genetic engineering of crop plants.
+He gave lectures on his GE potato work and on claimed dangers in general of genetic engineering of crop plants.
 In 2005, he received the Whistleblower Award of the Federation of German Scientists and the German section of the International Association of Lawyers against Nuclear Arms (IALANA).
 In 2009, Pusztai and his wife, Prof. Bardócz Zsuzsa, received the Stuttgart Peace Prize.